-Tips for using CLIL Be prepared and encourage students to be prepared
+Tips for using CLIL

+Be prepared and encourage students to be prepared

 Teaching another subject in a foreign language can, of course, be a daunting experience.
 One of the best ways to gain confidence and make sure your lessons are successful is to be well prepared.

-If you are primarily an English teacher with limited experience of teaching another subject, take time to research and understand the content of each lesson in advance.
+Take time to research and understand the content of each lesson in advance.

 Learning another subject in a foreign language can also be daunting.
 One of the most practical ways to help your students to gain confidence is to encourage them to do a little preparation in advance of a lesson, too.
 If you are concerned that there may be a lot of new vocabulary in a lesson, you can help students by asking them to find out how to say a set number of key words in English.
 To do this they can use a dictionary or the internet.

-If you are concerned that some students may find the concept of a lesson difficult to grasp, you can encourage them to review the topic in their own language, if they have studied it previously in another subject.
-You can also direct them towards material which will aid their understanding, for example, a particular website on the internet.

-When preparation requires internet research, it is important that you have checked the website recently and in some detail, to make sure that the information is accurate and the website reliable.
-The preparation students are asked to do must be achievable in terms of cognitive and linguistic level, and the time available.
+You can also encourage them to review the topic in their own language, if they have studied it previously in another subject.
+Or you could direct them towards material which will aid their understanding, for example, a particular website on the internet.
+When preparation requires internet research, it is important that you have checked the website recently, to make sure that the information is accurate and the website is reliable.

-Don't be afraid to say you don't know

-If you are primarily an English teacher, there may be times when students ask you questions relating to another subject which you are unable to answer immediately.
-As an English teacher teaching another subject, this is only to be expected from time to time and is not a problem at all.
-In this situation it is better to tell the students that you are unsure.
-You can then opt to either tell the students you'll find out for the next class or ask a teacher of the other subject to come into the next class to answer the question.

-Be reassured that different kinds of teaching have a lot in common

-When teaching another subject in English for the first time, you may believe that the teaching techniques are very different for teaching that subject and English.
-Please be reassured, however, that there are also lots of similarities between English classes and classes of other subjects.
-Many activity types are common to both kinds of classes, e.g. sharing ideas, making deductions and predictions, following oral instructions, collecting data and using ICT.
-Use the teaching techniques you are familiar with, as well as learning from your colleagues.